Bruce N. Chaloux Scholarship for Early Career Excellence

-This scholarship recognizes individuals achieving extraordinary accomplishments in the field of online education at an early stage in their careers.
-Presented annually, this scholarship is presented to individuals forty years of age and younger who have made significant contributions to online education.
+This scholarship recognizes individuals achieving extraordinary accomplishments in the field of online education at an early stage in their careers and is presented to individuals who have made significant contributions to online education.
 Nominees should be known for leadership activities, service to the profession, scholarly publications, and/or contributions to advancing the field.
-This award consists of OLC Accelerate conference attendance, three nights at the conference hotel, a $300 travel stipend, and a commemorative plaque.

 Leadership Activities: The nominee has demonstrated leadership in the field of online education at the institutional, local, regional, national, and/or international level.